Calling College Coaches: Phone Scripts and Voicemail Templates to Use on Your Next Coach Call

 Questions to ask college coaches

-- What are the most popular majors for athletes on your team?
+- Do you offer majors I’m interested in?
+What are the most popular majors for athletes on your team?

 - Does your team have an academic advisor and/or tutoring available to athletes?

-- What are good academic goals I should strive for to meet the criteria of your university?
+- What are academic goals I should strive for to meet the criteria of your university?

 Athletics / Recruiting Process